babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 *If your keyboard has more than 20 keys, you need to add more keycodes and their translation.
 If you have more than 32 keys, you also have to upgrade the buffer and chord's keycodes_hash types*.

+Since I am completely skipping QMK's `process_record()` (`process_record_user()` always returns `true`), this was technically not necessary, but I wanted to keep my options open and to show that something funny will be happening when you press these keys.

 Each chord is defined by a constant structure, a function and two non-constant `int` variables keeping the track of the chord's state:

 ```c